manuelaflorez/Monday_coffee_sql_proyect/README.md

 2. Average rent per customer is the lowest at 156 and the total rent is 10.8k
 3. Average sales per customer is better at 11.6k.

+You may find the dashboard for this proyect on (https://public.tableau.com/app/profile/manuela.florez/viz/Monday_coffee/Mondaycoffeesales)

 ## Disclaimer

 This project was developed following the guidance of Zero Analyst.